UMAprotocol/protocol/packages/serverless-orchestration/local-docker/README.md

 daemon is running on the local machine.
 Also make sure to add your user to `docker` group in order to avoid running commands as root.

+You also need to have `jq` installed on your machine as it is used for scripts parsing tested bot configuration files.

 ## Build UMA Protocol Docker Image

 In order to build local UMA protocol docker image, run the build script: